-As of 31 December 2017, VidaCaixa exercises as parent company of CaixaBank's insurer group, made up by VidaCaixa itself, 100% of BPI Vida e Pensões - Companhia de Seguros, S.A. and 100% of VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculados, S.A.U.
+As of 31 December 2019, VidaCaixa exercises as parent company of CaixaBank's insurer group, made up by VidaCaixa itself, 100% of BPI Vida e Pensões - Companhia de Seguros, SA, (hereinafter, "BPI VP") and 100% of VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculados, SAU.

-Likewise, VidaCaixa holds a 49.92% participation in SegurCaixa Adeslas, S.A. of Seguros y Reaseguros, entity that operates with Non-Life insurances.
+Likewise, VidaCaixa holds a 49.92% participation in SegurCaixa Adeslas, SA, de Seguros y Reaseguros, entity that operates with Non-Life insurances.

-As of 31 December 2017, the group presents the following corporate structure:
+As of 31 December 2019, the group has the following corporate structure:

-() There is a 0.08% of minority shareholders.
+() There is a 0.08% of minority shareholders